cybermaxs/HtmlSnapshot/README.md

 HtmlSnapshot
 ============

-HtmlSnapshot is a proof-of-concept for generating static Html (scriptless) content on IIS/asp.net
+HtmlSnapshot is a proof-of-concept for generating static Html (scriptless) content on IIS/asp.net.
+Concepts shown here could be extended to a more reliable and generic solution.

 Run the demo
 --------------